-9. Series 1 Nonconvertible Preferred Stock and Warrants
+9. Series 1 Nonconvertible Preferred Stock

 The Company's Certificate of Incorporation authorizes the issuance of up to 2,000 shares of Series 1 nonconvertible preferred stock at a par value of \$0.01 per share.
 Holders of Series 1 nonconvertible preferred stock are not entitled to receive dividends.
 In the event of any liquidation, deemed liquidation, dissolution or winding up of the Company, the Series 1 nonconvertible preferred stockholders are entitled to receive in preference to all other stockholders, an amount equal to \$1.00 per share, adjusted for any stock dividends, stock splits or reclassifications.
 Series 1 nonconvertible preferred stockholders will not be entitled to vote unless required by the Company pursuant to the laws of the State of Delaware.
 The Company may redeem the Series 1 nonconvertible preferred stock with the approval of the holders of a majority of the outstanding shares of Series 1 nonconvertible preferred stock at a redemption price of \$1.00 per share.
 The Company must redeem the stock within 60 days of such election.
 Shares that are redeemed will be retired or canceled and not reissued by the Company.
-As these shares qualify as a derivative, they are classified as a liability on the Company's consolidated balance sheet
+As these shares qualify as a derivative, they are classified as a liability on the Company's consolidated balance sheet.

-In October and November 2010, a total of 2,000 warrants to purchase Series 1 nonconvertible preferred stock were issued.
-The warrants had an expiration date of October 4, 2017 and any warrants exercised by that date were converted into Series 1 nonconvertible preferred stock.
-A total of 1,930 shares of Series 1 nonconvertible preferred stock were outstanding as of September 30, 2021 and 2020.
-For the years ended September 30, 2021, 2020, and 2019, the remeasurement of the Series 1 nonconvertible preferred stock resulted in income (expense) of \$(27), \$149, and \$0, respectively, which was recorded in other income (expense), net in the consolidated statements of operations.
-The total fair value of the Series 1 nonconvertible preferred stock was \$1,506 and \$1,479 as of September 30, 2021 and 2020, respectively.
+As of September 30, 2022 and 2021, 1,930 shares of Series 1 nonconvertible preferred stock were issued and outstanding.
+For the years ended September 30, 2022, 2021, and 2020, the remeasurement of the Series 1 nonconvertible preferred stock resulted in income (expense) of \$83, \$(27), and \$149, respectively, which was recorded in other income (expense) in the consolidated statements of operations.
+The total fair value of the Series 1 nonconvertible preferred stock was \$1,423 and \$1,506 as of September 30, 2022 and 2021, respectively.